jmboehm/Douglass.jl/README.md

 ## Roadmap / Todo's

-- In the medium term:
-    * A custom REPL mode

--  In the long term:
+- Implement more commands
-    * If there's demand for it, one could make this extensible, so that other commands can be added in separate packages
+- If other people find the package useful, it may be worth making the package extensible, so that other commands can be added in separate packages

 ## Misc